obstack-org/obstack/docs/obstack-configuration.md

   * Make sure the web server has read only access to this file
   * Default path: _/etc/obstack/obstack.conf_
 * Path to the configuration file is configured in _config.php_.

-Additional configurations can be managed under _Configuration_ > _Settings_.
-This includes:
-* The application display name
-* The CSS color scheme
-* Session timeout
-* Default OTP settings for new users
-* LDAP server configuration
-* Radius server configuration

 #### obstack.conf